bennett-nguyen/marlb/README.md

 <br>
 `:`: Reset `duration` and `pitch_level` to `default` (i.e `pitch_level: 2`, `duration: 200`)
 # Update
+- (2021/12/20): Introduced [VS Code language support](https://github.com/bennett-nguyen/marlb-syntax/branches) for this language

-- Added `debug` option: use this option to see more verbose logging informations about the execution of the program, usage: `python marlb.py -m debug -f path/to/file`
+- (2021/12/16): Added `debug` option: use this option to see more verbose logging informations about the execution of the program, usage: `python marlb.py -m debug -f path/to/file`
-- Added a feature to pre-process raw code (code taken from the script file) to remove any newline characters, whitespaces, and comments
+- (2021/12/16): Added a feature to pre-process raw code (code taken from the script file) to remove any newline characters, whitespaces, and comments

 # Tutorial